 House plants are good for us.
 Not only do they look good, but they keep us healthy too, absorbing carbon dioxide and releasing oxygen, which we breathe.
-Houseplants even remove harmful toxins from the air – research conducted by NASA shows houseplants can remove up to 87 per cent of air toxins in 24 hours.
+Houseplants even remove harmful toxins from the air – research conducted by NASA shows that houseplants, such as the snake plant, can remove up to 87 per cent of air toxins in 24 hours.
 Other studies suggest house plants help to improve concentration and productivity, reduce stress levels and cheer us up, making them perfect for growing at home and at work.

 Whether you live in a small flat or a large house, you can grow a wide range of houseplants, from huge plants with large leaves to tiny cacti and succulents.
 Most species are easy to care for and can be used in a variety of situations.
 Browse our collection of features, projects and videos on growing house plants, below.